masonw19/8-bit-CPU-Assembler/README.md

 Due to this I then looked into logic gate simulation softwares and I came across Logisim-Evolution.
 Though it would have been nice to build the CPU by hand, I did not think that knoweldge I would gain from doing it that way would out weigh the way the time and money to build this project compared to using a logic gate simulator.

 One main challenge that I faced when working on this project is to figure out the timing of the operations.
-This is because you have to break down each instruction into several states and it may be difficult to debug if you end up missing a step for an instruction.
+This is because you have to break down each instruction into several states and multiple signals may have to be changed in each state.
+If you miss a signal in a state the instruction will not work and it may be difficult to debug if this happens.

 By the end of this project, I had greatly improved my knoweldge of logic gates, hardware design, as well as my Python coding skills.